Crash Team Racing: Modes

-Story

-The inhabitants of Earth are visited by an extraterrestrial named Nitros Oxide, who claims to be the fastest racer in the galaxy.
-Challenging Earth to a game called "Survival of the Fastest", he beckons Earth's best driver to race him.
-If Earth's driver wins, he promises to leave Earth alone, but if Oxide wins, he will turn Earth into a concrete parking lot and enslave the Earthlings.
-In response, the player character gathers all four Boss Keys needed to access Oxide's spaceship and races him in a one-on-one match.
-Upon Oxide's defeat at the hands of the player character, he temporarily leaves Earth, but promises that he will return when all of the Time Relics have been gathered.
-Oxide faces the player again after all the Time Relics are gathered.
-After losing once more, Oxide keeps his word and angrily leaves Earth forever.
-An epilogue is relayed during the end credits, explaining what the characters of the game did after the events of the story.
-Nitros Oxide himself returns to his home planet of Gasmoxia and secludes himself from society.
-After undergoing years of therapy to cope with his loss, he takes up unicycle-racing, only to get into a gruesome accident.
+In Time Trial, the player races against the clock to set personal best times, with ghost data for replays.
+The Arcade and Versus modes allow single or multiplayer racing (up to four players with a multitap) on individual tracks or cup circuits (four races for cumulative points).
+The Battle mode is a multiplayer arena mode in which players use weapons to eliminate opponents, with customizable settings such as time limit, kill limit, weapon selection, and teams.

-Development
+Development and release

-Development of Crash Team Racing started with block-headed characters with no Crash or otherwise related personalities.
-Naughty Dog showed their development to Sony, and showed interest in having the game be Crash-themed, to which Sony agreed, and made a deal with Universal.
+Development of Crash Team Racing started as an original intellectual property with block-headed characters.
+Naughty Dog pitched the title to Sony, to which Sony agreed after Naughty Dog showed willingness in making the title a Crash game.
+Sony made a deal with copyright owner Universal Interactive to publish the game.
 The game could have had original characters in case the deal did not come through.
 Naughty Dog began production on Crash Team Racing after the completion of Crash Bandicoot 2: Cortex Strikes Back; the game engine for Crash Team Racing was created at the same time Crash Bandicoot: Warped was produced.
 Development took place over the course of eight months on a budget of $2.4 million by a team of 16–18 staff.
 The characters of the game were designed by Charles Zembillas and Joe Pearson, who designed the characters of the last three installments of the series.
 Nitros Oxide was originally a mad scientist obsessed with speed who plotted to speed up the entire world until the end of time.
 However, having exhausted human, animal, machine, and various combinations for Crash Bandicoot bosses in the past, it was decided to have Nitros Oxide be an otherworldly character.
 The original "speed up the world" plot is referenced in a promotional comic (written by Glenn Herdling and drawn by Neal Sternecky) featured in the Winter 2000 issue of Disney Adventures.